 Wear the right camping clothes

-To stay warm while sleeping, you can wear a toque and mitts, put on some good quality wool socks, and wear some wicking pajamas (like a base layer for skiing).
+To stay warm while sleeping, you can wear a toque and mitts, put on some good quality wool socks, and wear some moisture-wicking pajamas (like a base layer for skiing).
 Merino wool, thin fleece, or synthetic fabrics are handy to have for this purpose.

 Don’t overdress in your sleeping bag.
 You don’t want to sweat in your sleeping bag.

-The top 3 tips for staying warm camping in a tent
+A few more tenter tips for staying warm camping in a tent

 Hot Water Bottles

 A little trick for warming yourself up at bedtime is to take a Nalgene water bottle, fill it with hot water, and put it in the bottom of your sleeping bag.
-Warm toes will usually mean a warm body.
+Warm toes usually mean a warm body.

 Bellies and Bladders